 Brain fog and reduced cognitive function are becoming more common in our society.
 This is likely due in part to the growing number of toxins in our environment.
-I have found that my brain operates at peak performance when I have 1.) a clean, low-EMF environment, 2.) regular detox practices and 3.) my nutrition is optimal for brain health.
+I have found that my brain operates at peak performance when I have 1.) a low-EMF, low-chemical, no-mold environment, 2.) regular detox practices and 3.) my nutrition is optimal for brain health.

 In this article, I share the nutrition and supplementation protocols that have worked best for me.
 After six years of testing many different methods, the following has helped me enter a period where my brain is functioning even better than it did before I became electrically sensitive.

 Disclaimer: I am not a medical doctor and this is not medical advice.
 I am simply sharing practices that work best for me after years of trial and error.
 This may or may not work for you.
 Please consult a physician that you trust if you have questions.
-Also read The Better Brain Book by Dr. David Perlmutter, Head Strong by Dave Asprey, Fat for Fuel by Dr. Mercola, Tripping over the Truth by Travis Christofferson and Tools of Titans by Tim Ferriss, where he interviews top brain scientists and medical doctors who are doing cutting-edge work on brain function.
+Also read The End of Alzheimer’s by Dr. Dale Bredesen, The Better Brain Book by Dr. David Perlmutter, Head Strong by Dave Asprey, Fat for Fuel by Dr. Mercola, Tripping over the Truth by Travis Christofferson and Tools of Titans by Tim Ferriss, where he interviews top brain scientists and medical doctors who are doing cutting-edge work on brain function.

 The following are my favorite brain supplements and nutrition practices.
 Note that I cycle through these during the month and often go a few days or a week with no supplementation.
 I take most supplements with meals.